 Car Accident Attorneys Assisting Residents of Port St. Lucie and Surrounding Cities

 In the aftermath of a severe car accident, physical injuries are diagnosed and treated first.
 However, sometimes, victims feel the effects of their psychological injuries long after their bodies have healed.
 These injuries tend to be harder to recognize as well as address, making treatment more difficult as well as more time-consuming.
 Often, victims who sustain psychological injuries in a car accident require extensive therapy, which may become expensive over time.
 The Port St. Lucie car accident lawyers at Donaldson & Weston want to make sure that victims receive all of the support that they need for physical as well as emotional harm caused by another person as a result of a serious collision.
-If you have suffered injuries in an accident, contact our office today to find out more about how we can help.
+If you have suffered injuries in an accident, contact one of our car accident attorneys today to find out more about how we can help.

 Psychological Injuries Following a Collision